Bachelor of Science in Nursing (RN-BSN)

 • Exit all learning support classes prior to enrolling in a nursing class.

-• Be licensed in Georgia as a Registered Nurse with no current public or private disciplinary actions by the end of the first semester of enrollment in the RN-BSN program, verified by state roster of RNs.
+• Be licensed in Georgia as a Registered Nurse with no current public or private disciplinary actions by the first day of enrollment in the RN-BSN program, verified by state roster of RNs.

 • Have an overall cumulative GPA of 2.5.